tldr-pages/tldr/pages/common/fitstopnm.md

 # fitstopnm

-> Convert a Flexible Image Transport System (FITS) file into a PNM image.
+> Convert a Flexible Image Transport System (FITS) file to a PNM image.
 > See also: `pamtofits`.
 > More information: <https://netpbm.sourceforge.net/doc/fitstopnm.html>.